Grand juries in the United States: Federal Rules of Criminal Procedure

 Rule 6 of the Federal Rules of Criminal Procedure governs grand juries.
 It requires grand juries to be composed of 16 to 23 members and that 12 members must concur in an indictment.
 A grand jury is instructed to return an indictment if the probable cause standard has been met.
 The grand jury's decision is either a "true bill" (formerly billa vera, resulting in an indictment), or "no true bill".

 Rule 7 requires that the information (accusation) presented, by a competent public officer on their oath of office, must be a plain, concise, and definite written statement of the essential facts constituting the offense charged, and must give the official or customary citation of the statute, rule, regulation, or other provision of law that the defendant is alleged to have violated.
 If the grand jury returns an indictment, it must satisfy the same criteria.

 Investigatory role

 A grand jury's constitutional role is to prevent prosecutorial misconduct, verifying that the presented information (accusation) is sufficient evidence to pursue a prosecution.
 To achieve this, a grand jury is given investigative powers such as being able to issue subpoenas and compel witnesses to testify without a lawyer present.
 In practice, a grand jury is sometimes used to extend rather than restrict prosecutorial power, when prosecutors may not have enough evidence to pursue a prosecution and want to see whether a grand jury can secure sufficient evidence.

+Courts have emphasized that the grand jury's role is not merely to approve prosecutorial requests.
+As one federal district court stated in 2025, “the purpose of a grand jury is to serve as a shield against unjust prosecutions, not as a sword to rubber-stamp criminal charges.”
+Grand jurors are entitled to question witnesses, request additional evidence or subpoenas, and decline to indict even when prosecutors recommend doing so.